Partners in Preservation

 Peacework Farm LLC (retired)

 In 2009, Genesee Land Trust and Peacework Farm developed a model that provided a long-term commitment to sustainable farming practices and low barriers to access the land for new farmers.
 The Peacework Community Supported Agriculture (CSA) – led by Elizabeth Henderson and Suzanne Wheatcraft – worked with Genesee Land Trust to buy the land from Rebecca Field Kraai and develop the lease that continues today.
+Learn more about the history here.

 Greg Palmer and Ammie Chickering continued the farm after Elizabeth retired.
 In 2017 Greg and Ammie retired, passing the lease to Full Lotus Farm.